 El curso aborda la principal producción literaria femenina en Costa Rica.
 Se enfoca en el análisis de temáticas presentes en los diferentes textos y su relación con la realidad nacional.
 Prereq.
 SPN 301

-SPN 4390: El CINE Y LA LITERATURA LATINOAMERICANA 3 credits (48 hours)
+SPN 4390: LITERATURA LATINOAMERICANA EN EL CIN 3 credits (48 hours)

 Estudio de la producción cinematográfica en relación con la literatura en Latino América.
 Prereq.
 SPN 301

 ART, DESIGN & ARCHITECTURE COURSES

 15 week semesters - Students with an ADVANCED level of Spanish only

 ADDS 101: Design I (6 credits)

 This course is an introduction to the study of design as the anatomy of a visual language.
 The program is oriented to reveal feeling and the professional vocation with a view of the comprehension of the social and universal values of visual graphic communication.